grompe/BTWTweak/patcher/readme.txt

 - Fixed occasional severe hunger loss while climbing ladders and ropes as sometimes server thought it was continuous jumping.
+  For BTW versions before 4.A7 Squid A Swimming:
   Coincidentally, fixed sprint-jumping not exhausting player more than regular jumping, which made bunny hopping more efficient on food than simply sprinting.
 The hopping tactic to quickly and safely traverse the desert is much more costly now.

+- Skipped boat fall damage fix as it is now implemented in BTW.

+- Skipped pet growing up teleportation fix as it is now implemented in BTW.

 v0.9l